nesquikm/nekoton_bridge/README.md

 [This magic](https://melos.invertase.dev/guides/automated-releases#versioning) will update version and build our library automatically using commit messages and tags.
 [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0) is a lightweight convention on top of commit messages.

+## Version

+At this time melos updates version for nekoton_bridge automatically, links it to flutter_nekoton_bridge (changes 'ref'), but don't update flutter_nekoton_bridge version itself.
+I don't know what to do with it, so we should fix it manually.